soodvarun78/wps/README.md

 wps using gdbus

 This code does wps using gdbus api's .

-Pre requiste is wpa_supplicant and gdbus are required
+PreRequiste is wpa_supplicant and gdbus are required

 compile the code

 gcc -o dbus_wps.out dbus_wps.c $(pkg-config --cflags --libs glib-2.0 gio-2.0)

 run

 sudo ./dbus_wps.out